sunqingmeteo/PPDssat/README.md

 College of Applied Meteorology

-Nanjing University of Information Science & Technology
+Nanjing University of Information Science & Technology (NUIST)

 This a python I/O for writing files which DSSAT needs.